await-of/of/docs/about.md

 ---

-However, it's basic usage very straightforward and can ba handled differently by developers.
+However, it's basic usage very straightforward and can be handled differently by developers.
-The main aim is to create Swiss Army Knife for asynchronous code.
+The main aim is to create the Swiss Army Knife for asynchronous code.
 What actually it solves?

--   It accepts asynchronous functions, promises, synchronous functions, generator functions and objects.
+-   It accepts asynchronous functions, promises, synchronous functions, generator functions, and objects.
 In case you messed up with the parameters or don't want to do extra code.

--   It get rid of endless try / catch if you have to write very complex code where every step should be checked for errors.
+-   It gets rid of endless try/catch if you have to write a very complex code where every step should be checked for errors.

 -   Not only AJAX requests need timeouts.
 Long time response from the server, parsing, selecting something from the database, etc. should be handled in the same way as asynchronous operations.
-Wrapper can be used when server connection was closed but the script keep processing data almost infinitely after that.
+The wrapper can be used when the server connection was closed but the script keeps processing data almost infinitely after that.

--   Retry configuration can be used not only for AJAX requests (refresh token in the example) but also for MongoDB read / write functions.
+-   Retry configuration can be used not only for AJAX requests (refresh token in the example) but also for MongoDB read/write functions.

 -   Default values can be used when there is no good result but you actually don't care about reasons why this happens.

--   You can overwrite error on the fly.
-In example you can use one error string for many asynchronous code executions.
+-   You can overwrite errors on the fly.
+In an example, you can use one error string for many asynchronous code executions.

 ---